Leaside: Growth as a suburb of Toronto

-After the war, the strip became the site of Canada's first delivery of airmail on June 18, 1918, when pilot Brian Peck delivered 120 letters from Montreal, Quebec.
-This delivery was initially organised at the behest of some of his friends in Montreal who wanted letters delivered to Toronto; however, when Canada Post heard of the plans, they gathered together the letters as a test of an airmail system.
-After the war, with little need for shells and other war materials, the factories of the Leaside Munition Company were closed.
-These buildings were quickly occupied by the Durant Motor Company, which produced cars named Durants and Stars as well as the Rugby truck.
+After the war, the airstrip became the site of Canada’s first airmail delivery on June 18, 1918, when pilot Brian Peck flew 120 letters from Montreal to Toronto.
+The flight was initially arranged by friends in Montreal who wanted letters delivered by air.
+When Canada Post learned of the plan, it collected the letters and treated the delivery as an early test of an airmail system.

+Following the war, demand for shells and other military supplies declined, and the factories of the Leaside Munition Company were closed.
+The buildings were soon taken over by the Durant Motor Company, which produced Durant and Star automobiles, as well as the Rugby truck.

 Leaside's growth slowed after World War I, with its primary industry being war industry.
 The existing houses had all been built for employees of the Leaside Munitions Company by the company.
 However, at this time Leaside stood on the edge of Toronto and was increasingly an appealing place for investment.
 Investors from Baltimore bought property that had previously belonged to Robert T. Davies for the construction of a race track.
 They formed the Thorncliffe Park Racing and Breeding Association Ltd. to operate the track.

 Street view of Leaside Viaduct in April 1928, nearly six months after its official opening.

 The Leaside Viaduct was completed on October 29, 1927, providing easy connection between east Toronto and Leaside.
 This led to the rapid growth of Leaside at the time, and in the future.
 The impassibility of the Don River valley had previously made it difficult for people employed in Toronto to reside in Leaside.
 The same month, an underpass on Millwood Road was opened through the valley.

 In 1928, the Lincoln Electric Company of Canada Ltd. relocated from Toronto's west end to Leaside.
 The company originally sold Lincoln motors in Canada, but incorporated in 1930 and began the manufacture of motors in Leaside.
 At the onset of the Great Depression, the Durant Motor Company ran into financial troubles.
 The last cars were produced in 1933, and the buildings were occupied by the Canada Wire and Cable company.